Instructor Information: Margaret Stevens

-Staying in this course and not doing any of the assignments will result in an F at the end of the quarter, please observe the drop deadline.
-Drop deadline for a W is Friday, Nov.
-16th.
+Staying in this course, and not doing any of the assignments will result in an F at the end of the quarter, please observe the drop deadline.

 Note to students with disabilities: If you have a disability-related need for reasonable academic accommodations or services in this course, provide Margaret Stevens with a Test Accommodation Verification Form (also known as a TAV form) from Disability Support Services (DSS) or the Educational Diagnostic Center (EDC).
 Students are expected to give five days notice of the need for accommodations.
 Students with disabilities can obtain a TAV form from their DSS counselor (864-8753 DSS main number) or EDC advisor (864-8839 EDC main number).

 NO ALTERNATE QUIZZES OR EXAMS.
 I am very strict with this.

 Grading scale will be based on percentage: